Primary Healthcare Service

 |Mon – Fri||8:00 AM – 5:00 PM|

-If you require advice outside of our usual hours, please call us and you will be connected to a nurse at Healthline.
+If you require advice outside of our usual hours, please call us and you will be connected to our after-hours service.

 If you require a face-to-face after hours service, Whitecross Whangarei is located at 32 Reyburn Street, and is open until 8:00pm daily (including weekends).